sitegui/pbkdf-sha256-asm/README.md

 ## Benchmark
 A small benchmark comparing this implementation to [CryptoJS](https://code.google.com/p/crypto-js/), a crypto lib written directly in JS.

-The time that it took to execute 5000 rounds of PBKDF over input `{message: 'password', salt: 'salt'}` was measured and is represented in the graph bellow in rounds per second.
+The time that it took to execute 5000 rounds of PBKDF over input `message='password', salt='salt'` was measured and is represented in the graph bellow in rounds per second.
 That is, what should be the value of the rounds parameter if one want the function to return in 1 second.

 ![Graph](https://raw.githubusercontent.com/sitegui/pbkdf-sha256-asm/master/asm.png)